cksdml1014/chanisong/_pages/about.md

 ### Research Interests

-- My primary research centers around **Mechanism Design Automation Technology**, a fusion of *design* and *optimization* that drives advancements in efficient, low-cost mechanisms.
+- My research focuses on **Mechanism Design Automation Technology**, combining design and optimization to develop efficient, low-cost mechanisms.
-- While I have a deep interest in automatic mechanism design, particularly in reducing degrees of freedom (DoF) to achieve more lightweight, highly mobile designs, I am also eager to explore how this technology could be applied to fields like robotics.
+- I am particularly interested in reducing degrees of freedom (DoF) for lighter, more mobile designs, with applications in robotics.
-- Though my primary focus is on automatic mechanism design, my broader research interests also include *control systems* and *AI-based mechanics*, all of which intersect with **optimization** in various ways.
-Additionally, I have explored origami structures, which I aim to connect with *mechanism design* principles in future work.
+- My broader interests include control systems and AI-based mechanics, all of which intersect with optimization.
+Additionally, I have explored origami structures and aim to apply these principles to mechanism design in the future.
-- My strong foundation in *mathematics* and *mechanics*, particularly in the area of optimization, fuels my approach to these research topics.
+- A strong foundation in mathematics and mechanics, especially in optimization, drives my research approach.

 ### Future Goals